MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-user-redirection.md

 ---
-title: "Redirection messaging for Customer Serivce Insights | MicrosoftDocs"
+title: "Redirection messaging for Customer Service Insights | MicrosoftDocs"
 description: "Learn about the redirection messages with information about how to access the newest features of the embedded insights experience." ms.date: 10/20/2020 ms.service: dynamics-365-ai